chromice/programming-style-guides/CSS coding style guide.md

     font-family: "Helvetica Neue", Helvetica, Arial, sans-serif;
 }

-.selector-a,
-.selector-b {
+.selector-a, .selector-b {
     padding: 10px;
 }
 ```

 ### 4.1.
 Selectors

-Elements that occur exactly once inside a page SHOULD use IDs, otherwise, they MUST use classes.
+Elements that occur exactly once inside a page SHOULD use IDs, otherwise, they MAY use classes.

-Selectors MUST NOT contain more than one ID, e.g. `#header .search #quick-search` is considered harmful.
+Selectors SHOULD NOT contain more than one ID, e.g. `#header .search #quick-search` is considered harmful.

+Class selectors MUST be used as the last resort.
+Instead, authors SHOULD use adjacent, child,  attibute and other selectors: `:nth-child(2n)` instead of `.even`; `a[href^="#"]` instead of `a.hash`.

 ### 4.2.
 Properties